jgrouleau/openphone-insight-squad/data-strategy.md

 </p>

 <div class="box">
-	<p>N.B.
+	<p><em>N.B.
 As I do not have access to the backend architecture, I have made assumptions and generalized this section to ideal strategy.
-The needed architecture may or may not already be in place.</p>
+The needed architecture may or may not already be in place.</em></p>
 </div>

 <h3>Data Sources within OpenPhone</h3>